bgonzalezbustamante/demo-regularisation/README.md

 [^1]: V-Dem [Country–Year/Country–Date] Dataset v10 (Coppedge et al., 2020; DOI: [10.23696/vdemds20](https://doi.org/10.23696/vdemds20)) is downloaded from our OSF-project on COVID-19 in South America (DOI: [10.17605/OSF.IO/6FM7X](https://doi.org/10.17605/OSF.IO/6FM7X)) during the first stage.
 However, it is important to bear in mind that the current data set is v11.1.
 [^2]: Data downloaded during the first stage from the World Bank API.
+[^3]: This data set has been updated running the first stage code on February 12, 2022 (v1.2.1 -- White Waterfall).
+Therefore, there are slight differences with the previous version compiled on November 30, 2021 (v1.1.1 – Autumn Mode).
+The latter is used in the demonstration and is stored in the “data/raw” subfolder.